Data Analysis Core

 Dr. Li received her PhD in Biostatistics from The Ohio State University, where her doctoral research focused on resampling-based multiple testing procedures with applications to microarray data analysis.
 Dr. Li current research focuses on differential analysis methods and multiple testing procedures in genomic data analysis especially in methylation and transcriptome data analysis.
 Dr. Li has more than ten years of experience conducting statistical methodology research, teaching, mentoring public health students, and providing consulting services for biomedical research.
 Dr. Li has served as co-investigators and biostatisticians on multiple national grants including NIH R21, P01, P20, P30, and U54 grants on biomedical research.
 Dr. Li’s research interests include epigenetics and genetic differential analyses, exposure assessment, modeling multiple correlated exposures, multilevel models, structure equation models, social media data mining, and using genetic biomarkers to determine disease susceptibility.
 Currently, Dr. Li serves as the program director of the Biomedical Data Science Certificate Program and organizes quarterly CTSI analytics colloquiums to promote analytic skills in the biomedical research performed at University of Rochester.
 Dr. Li is currently the director of the Biostatistics and Informatics Core for the WNY Center for Research on Flavored Tobacco (CRoFT) products, a partnership between Roswell Park Comprehensive Cancer Center and the University of Rochester, examining effects of flavorings in e-cigarettes through in vivo, in vitro, health, behavioral, and marketing studies.
 CRoFT is one of 9 NIH/FDA-funded Tobacco Centers for Regulatory Science nationally.
 Dr. Li is also a MPI of an NIH R21 grant focus on examining the epigenetic changes associated with flavored electronic cigarette use.
 Dr. Li brings extensive experience conducting statistical methodology research, genetic and genomic data analysis experience, and developing new methods for gene differential data analysis.

-Co-Lead PI: Qin Ma, PhD
+Co-Lead PI: José Lugo-Martinez, PhD

 Dongjun Chung, PhD